voidfemme/nbt_mapart_helper/README.md

-# NBT Viewer
+# NBT Mapart Helper

-A Python tool for viewing and analyzing NBT file blocks in a chunk-based format.
+A Python tool for helping create Minecraft map art by analyzing NBT files block by block.

 ## Features